 The thalassaemias are a group of recessively autosomal inherited conditions characterised by decreased or absence of synthesis of one of the two polypeptide chains (α or β) that form the normal adult human haemoglobin molecule (HbA, α2/β2), which results in reduced haemoglobin in red cells, and anaemia. β-globin gene defects may give rise to β thalassaemia, while mutations of the α globin gene may cause α thalassaemia.
 There are many forms (over 300 mutations giving rise to thalassaemia have been identified) and its clinical severity varies enormously.
 Thalassaemia major, intermedia and minor refer largely to disease severity.

-- α thalassaemia is prevalent in Southeast Asia, Africa, and India.
+- More than 100 genetic forms of α-thalassemia have been identified. α thalassaemia is prevalent in Southeast Asia, Africa and India.

 - Increasing migration of populations at risk to non-endemic countries has resulted in increasing prevalence of thalassaemia gene mutations in all parts of the world.

 The thalassaemias are classified according to which chain of the globin molecule is affected.
 In α thalassaemia, the production of α globin is deficient and in β thalassaemia the production of β globin is defective.

 There are two α genes on each chromosome 16, giving α thalassaemia the unique feature of gene duplication.
 There is only one β-globin gene on chromosome 11.